kling109/Sudoku-Solution-Validator/README.md

 a list of actions to take in order to fix any issues in the grid.

 ## Specification
+Programmed in C++ with standard libraries.
+Implemented with pthreads, compiled with g++.
+Intended to be run on Linux based operating systems, tested on Ubuntu 18.04 subsystem for Windows.

 ## Known Issues
 None.